Lisbon has great seafood restaurants where you can enjoy fresh catches-of-the-day, shellfish, and more.

 Of course, to get relatively inexpensive seafood, you’ll need to go further to the coast, Ericeira for example.
 But in Lisbon, these are 10 great spots to check out.
 Use the map below to locate the one that is closest to you.

 Long before Anthony Bourdain’s visit, Ramiro was already a popular seafood restaurant in Lisbon.
-The place started as a small eatery in 1956, and only later did Mr Ramiro introduced seafood which eventually became the restaurant’s specialty.
-It’s now a bit expensive by Lisbon’s standards but that doesn’t seem to deter customers from standing in a queue from 6pm onwards.
+It started as a small eatery in 1956, and only later did Mr Ramiro introduced seafood which eventually became the restaurant’s specialty.
+The place is now a bit expensive by Lisbon’s standards but that doesn’t seem to deter customers from standing in a queue from 6pm onwards.

 If you’re unsure about what to order, why not shrimps in garlic butter sauce and langoustines?
 They’ll serve you tons of buttered bread, and of course you will be charged for it.